Masayoshi Nagata

 Masayoshi Nagata (Japanese: 永田 雅宜 Nagata Masayoshi; February 9, 1927 – August 27, 2008) was a Japanese mathematician, known for his work in the field of commutative algebra.

 Work

-Nagata's compactification theorem shows that varieties can be embedded in complete varieties.
+Nagata's compactification theorem shows that algebraic varieties can be embedded in complete varieties.
 The Chevalley–Iwahori–Nagata theorem describes the quotient of a variety by a group.

-In 1959 he introduced a counterexample to the general case of Hilbert's fourteenth problem on invariant theory.
+In 1959, he introduced a counterexample to the general case of Hilbert's fourteenth problem on invariant theory.
 His 1962 book on local rings contains several other counterexamples he found, such as a commutative Noetherian ring that is not catenary, and a commutative Noetherian ring of infinite dimension.

 Nagata's conjecture on curves concerns the minimum degree of a plane curve specified to have given multiplicities at given points; see also Seshadri constant.
 Nagata's conjecture on automorphisms concerns the existence of wild automorphisms of polynomial algebras in three variables.
 Recent work has solved this latter problem in the affirmative.